COURSE

 CALIBRATED WITH CONCRETE

-In the summer of 1928, the cantonal building authority had 19 projects for the Salgina Brook crossing.
-Preference was given to the cheapest offer, which was Maillart’s projects.
-The construction was placed at a fixed price of CHF 135.000.
+In the summer of 1928, the cantonal building authority reviewed 19 proposals for the Salgina Brook crossing.
+Preference was given to the most economical option: Maillart’s project.
+The construction was commissioned at a fixed cost of CHF 135,000.

-The highly regarded scaffolding cost an additional CHF 45,000 and was assembled by only six workers.
-The concrete was cast in an unbelievably short time of only three months.
-All the material for the concrete was mixed by hand and transported by wheelbarrow.
-The most delicate phase was casting the thin arch plate, which had to be done absolutely symmetrically from both sides without interruption.
-After 40 hours of strenuous work, it was completed.
-In the middle of August 1930, the scaffolding was lowered and the structure was opened.
+The scaffolding, highly regarded for its design, incurred an additional cost of CHF 45,000 and was assembled by a team of only six workers.
+Remarkably, the concrete was cast in just three months.
+All materials were mixed by hand and transported using wheelbarrows.
+The most delicate phase of construction involved casting the thin arch plate, which required absolute symmetry and uninterrupted work from both sides.
+After 40 hours of intense labor, this critical task was completed.
+By the middle of August 1930, the scaffolding was lowered, and the bridge was officially opened.

 STRUCTURAL DESIGN

-It would not be possible to build a structure in this form, at such a scale, length, and height, with any material other than concrete; form is the basis of this structure that gives life to it and sustains it.
-Sigfried Giedion (1941) showed his contemporaries, mostly in the field of art, that developments were being made in the creation of structural forms with concrete.
+It would not have been possible to build a structure in this form, at such a scale, length, and height, using any material other than concrete.
+Form is the foundation of this structure—it gives it life and sustains it.
+Sigfried Giedion (1941) demonstrated to his contemporaries, in the art world, that significant advancements were being made in creating structural forms with concrete.

 CULTURE

-Although concrete is an artificial material, it turns into an instrument that connects people to nature and makes them a part of it in another dimension.
-This contrast creates an equally wild, sharp, and unique experience that brings a wider understanding of the nature; concrete, with its extraordinarily thin structure and calm presence, represents a slight transition towards it.
+Although concrete is an artificial material, it becomes an instrument that connects people to nature, integrating them into it on another dimension.
+This contrast creates an experience that is equally wild, sharp, and unique, offering a broader understanding of nature.
+With its extraordinarily thin structure and calm presence, concrete represents a subtle transition towards the nature.

 RESOURCES